The Fight Club of the Self: Transgressive Fiction and the Lonely Journey of the Genre's Protagonists

 Surviving amidst and fighting against societal rejection.

 Chuck Palahniuk, Bret Easton Ellis, Douglas Coupland, and even Anthony Burgess have been called leaders of the transgressive fiction movement.
 They never had intentions of starting a specific movement as they simply wrote what they wrote and now an umbrella term has arisen to define and categorize it.

 What exactly is this literary and how did such bizarre prose rise from out of the underground?

 Transgressive fiction has been with us for decades upon decades.
 Dostoyevsky's 19th century work is sometimes considered the initial prose launching pad.
 In modern times, no real consensus exists about the merits of more famous works in the genre.
 Among the readers and critics, there are those who despise it.
 Then, there are those who not only espouse transgressive works as having more than mere literary merit.
 They see transgressive novels as a pathway to intellectual and spiritual awakenings with each reading.

 No, transgressive (aka transgressional) works are not for everyone.
 Novels in the genre draw their infamy by centering on characters who might be classic antiheroes to some while others find the characters (and the authors of the works) appalling.

-In a way, if the wrong people are appalled, then the transgressive author is doing his or her job.
+In a way, if the wrong people are appalled, then the transgressive author is doing his or her job as intended.
 More than likely, it is a he doing the job since this type of fiction is geared towards a very male oriented audience.

 In and Out of the Box: Alienation and the Transgressive Antihero

 Defining transgressive fiction is not all that difficult since a consensus of these works focus on social outcasts and misfits who rebel against a society they feel alienated from.
 Regardless of their motivations, the characters are lashing out at perceived and, perhaps, legitimate slights and wrongs.
 We see this in novels such as Fight Club and their progeny.